 Various studies conducted in the 1970s and 1980s revealed major increases in alcohol-related accidents involving 18 to 20-year-olds in the states that had lowered the drinking age.
 As a result, the National Minimum Drinking Age Act (Title 23 U.S.C. §158) was signed into law in 1984.
 Research has shown that this federal law has been a crucial factor in decreasing the number of alcohol-related accidents.

 Even with the research and evidence that has supported the laws that have established the minimum legal drinking age, there have been various movements to try to lower this age.
-Some of the arguments have included such statements as the federal government is exercising too much control and that 19 and 20-year-olds are drinking anyway and if it is legalized, at least they will be drinking in a controlled setting.
+Some of the arguments have included such statements as the federal government exercises too much control and that people who can vote and serve in the military should also be able to drink alcohol.
+Others argue that 19 and 20-year-olds are drinking anyway and if it is legalized, at least they will be drinking in a controlled setting.

 Regardless of the controversy surrounding the minimum legal drinking age laws, one fact is for certain—drunk driving accidents are to blame for thousands of deaths across the country.
 When a drunk driver is involved in an accident, the outcome can be devastating.
-If you or a loved one has been injured in a drunk driving accident, contact the Virginia drunk driving accident attorneys at Dulaney, Lauer & Thomas, LLP at 888-907-2631 for our Warrenton, Virginia office or 800-741-1012 for our Culpeper, Virginia office.